hippo-digital/leeds-trinity-assessment-task/client/README.md

 ## Extra credit

-Why doesn't the solution work when you run it with `node index.js`?
+Why doesn't the solution work when you run it with `node index.js` from the command line?
 The `package.json` should give you a good idea why.
 With this in mind, would it be possible to run the solution without setting an environment variable at all?
 Could you figure out why we might prefer to do it this way?